 Understanding DiDi Global's Unusual Options Activity

-DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Thursday.
-The stock price moved up to $9.87 following the option alert.
+On Monday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
+After the option alert, the stock price moved down to $10.29.

 - Sentiment: BULLISH